 All chicken coops provide a roost and nest boxes.
 Some chicken coops feature drinkers and feeders within the chicken coops.
 Poultry keepers who feed by hand or feed outdoors may not allocate space for drinkers or feeders within the chicken coop.
 Some chicken coops include ramps for the birds’ access to nests, the chicken coop itself, or a variety of other features within the chicken coop.

 The roost is a bar within the chicken coop which is where chickens typically choose to sleep at night.
 Poultry keeping expert Rod Ludlow states that the roost “replicates the tree branch that your birds instinctively want to perch on at night.”
-He also suggest that poultry keepers “provide 12 inches of roost per bird, and place the roost bar as high off the ground as your coop design allows.”
+He also suggests that poultry keepers “provide 12 inches of roost per bird, and place the roost bar as high off the ground as your coop design allows.”

-Chicken coops are typically made from wood boards, plywood, or particle board.
+Chicken coops are typically made from wood boards, plywood, or particleboard.
 Sometimes chicken coops are made from recycled materials, like ecologically friendly recycled plastics.
 The walls are usually made of thicker wood boards so as to facilitate insulation in all types of weather.
 The flooring of chicken coops most often features loose bedding that is made of wood shavings, wood chips, or sand.
 This helps in maintaining a hygienic environment for the birds.
 Roofs must be water-tight and wind-tight, therefore often coop roofs are made from sheet metal, PVC, or shingles.

 Chickens famously love to peck at their food all day long, so it’s perfectly acceptable to leave their food bowls topped up with commercial hen food.
 Some owners feed their hens in the morning and evening to prevent pest infestations.
 Keeping track of how much you feed your chickens will help you maximise egg production and reduce the incidence of obesity amongst your flock.
 Allow your chickens plenty of access to grassy pastures during the day and they’ll lay you eggs with golden yolks and substantial whites.
 If space is limited, set up a run for your hens so they can peck at insects and get extra nutrients.
 You can also make your own chicken food by mixing grains, seeds and fibre.